General (scope, criteria, time limits)

 There are no special rules or restrictions applying to legal assistance in the safe third country procedure.
 As with applicants who are subject to the Dublin procedure (see section on Dublin: Legal Assistance), in principle an asylum seeker subject to a third country decision has the same opportunity as any other asylum seeker to obtain access to free legal representation.
 However, for both Dublin and other third country procedures, once the decision to use a third country procedure has been made, the person is likely to be detained.
 If they already have a legal representative that person may continue to represent them.
 If not, they may, again subject to resources, obtain access to representation in detention (see section on Legal Assistance for Review of Detention).

-- 2. Home Office, Asylum Policy Instruction: EU/EEA Asylum Claims, 9 December 2015, available at: http://bit.ly/2jQSoRG.
+Home Office, Asylum Policy Instruction: EU/EEA Asylum Claims, 9 December 2015, available at: https://bit.ly/30HmEC9.